 - Generate new.
 Generate a new access key.

 - Delete.
 Remove the selected access keys.
-Note that after you delete a Connector type access key, the connector will no longer be able to connect to the UFT Mobile server.
-Any existing connections will be disconnected immediately.
+Note that after you delete a Connector type access key, the connector can no longer connect to the Digital Lab server.
+Any existing connections are disconnected immediately.

-To use the execution key with Micro Focus testing tools, click COPY KEY to place the generated credentials on the clipboard.
-Click DOWNLOAD to save it to a text file to reference at a later time.
+To use the execution key with OpenText testing tools, click Copy Key to place the generated credentials on the clipboard.
+Click Download to save it to a text file to reference at a later time.

 - For Appium users, set the oauthClientId and oauthClientSecret capabilities.
-For details, see UFT Mobile Appium Capabilities.
+For details, see Digital Lab Appium Capabilities.

-- In UFT 14.53 Patch 1, enter the tools connection string in the UFT Mobile connection settings.
+- In UFT One 14.53 Patch 1, enter the tools connection string in the Digital Lab connection settings.
 For details, see Mobile Options pane in the UFT Help Center.

 - Admin Tasks